 Proteins in foods or derivatives of them that cause abnormal immune responses.
 Prevalence of food allergies around the world is believed to be increasing, with more than 8% of children and 2% of adults in countries like Australia and New Zealand having allergy to one or more foods.
 The most common allergens for young children are milk and egg but, fortunately, many children outgrow these allergies by the time they have reached 5-7 years of age.
 On the other hand, allergies such as those to seafood, peanut and tree nut may develop later and are lifelong conditions.

 Practically all foods have the capacity to cause an allergic reaction in a person who has become sensitised to proteins in it.
-However, in Australia and New Zealand there are 9 foods or food groups that cause about 90% of all allergic reaction are identified as: peanuts; specific named tree nuts: almond, Brazil nut, cashew, hazelnut, macadamia, pecan, pine nut, pistachio, and walnut; soy; milk; egg; wheat; seafood (crustaceans, fish, and molluscs); sesame; and lupin.
+However, in Australia and New Zealand the foods or food groups that cause about 90% of all allergic reaction are identified as: peanuts; specific named tree nuts: almond, Brazil nut, cashew, hazelnut, macadamia, pecan, pine nut, pistachio, and walnut; soy; milk; egg; wheat; fish (finfish); crustaceans; molluscs; sesame; and lupin.

 Allergic reactions to foods vary greatly from mild gastrointestinal discomfort, to skin rashes and potentially life threatening asthma and anaphylaxis.
 Commonly many adverse reactions to food are referred to collectively as food allergies.
 However, true food allergies represent only a fraction of the diverse range of individualistic adverse reactions to foods, that also include food intolerances.